 Burford

-The medieval town of Burford in Oxfordshire, just 30 minutes west of Oxford itself, and an hour and 45 minutes by car from London, is on the edge of the so called ‘Golden Triangle’, bordered by the A40, A44 and A429.
-The triangle is home to some of the most idyllic chocolate box villages of the Cotswolds, including Kingham, Churchill, Broadwell, Bledington and Oddington, and a perfect place to start a Cotswolds road trip.
+The medieval town of Burford, just 30 minutes west of historic Oxford and an hour and 45 minutes by car from London, is on the edge of the so-called ‘Golden Triangle’, bordered by the A40, A44 and A429.

 Burford itself has changed little over the centuries, other than becoming one of the most popular tourist spots in the area.
 Stroll down the famous High Street, lined with half-timbered houses and Georgian architecture, as it descends to the River Windrush.
-Dip in and out of the side streets and alleys for hidden treasures, more historic buildings and great places to stop for lunch.

 Painswick

 Painswick, known as ‘The Queen of the Cotswolds’, is a beautiful and historic wool town.
-One one of the best-preserved settlements in the Cotswolds, built from locally quarried stone, Painswick is a great starting point to travel around the area.
-Close enough to Cheltenham to make exploring easy, there are many small country roads and tiny villages between Painswick and Cheltenham to discover.
+One of the best-preserved settlements in the Cotswolds, built from locally quarried stone, Painswick is a great starting point to travel around the area.

 Sitting halfway along the Cotswold Way National Trail, Painswick is surrounded by fabulous hiking country and is a great base to start from.
 Painswick Beacon has spectacular views across the Severn Valley to the mountains of Wales.